oscar30gt/Synced/DOCUMENTATION.md

 Click the *Manage Languages* button to add your first language.
 In the window that opens, you'll find several fields, but the only mandatory one is the **Language Code** text field.
 Input the ISO code for the desired language (la-RE for language-REGION).
 Just ensure the language exists and hasn't been implemented already.
 The **Override Language** toggle allows you to base a new language on an existing one, copying its fields.
 For instance, if en-US already exists and you want to add en-UK, it's a good idea to use the same translations and modify only what's necessary.
+> [!NOTE]
-> Note: The override option is only effective during language creation and won't impact future changes.
+> The override option is only effective during language creation and won't impact future changes.

 ![](Images/2.png)\
 *Languages Window.*